 \section{Cell structures via splittings}

 Now we take $U=V(\tau)$ for a recurrent, transversely recurrent, maximal train track $\tau$.

-Let $\mathcal C_j$ be the excellent sequence obtained by repeating the subdivision process, at every step choosing one of the codimension 0 cells $V(\sigma)$, $\sigma$ a recurrent, transversely recurrent, maximal train track, and splitting in a selected large branch.
-Thus inductively, codimension 0 cells in $\mathcal C_j$ are in 1-1 correspondence with a set of train tracks, each obtained from $\tau$ by a splitting sequence, and all tracks in the splitting sequence correspond to codimension 0 cells in $\mathcal C_k$ for $k\leq j$.
+Let $\mathcal C_j$ be the excellent sequence obtained by repeating the subdivision process, at every step choosing one of the co-dimension 0 cells $V(\sigma)$, $\sigma$ a recurrent, transversely recurrent, maximal train track, and splitting in a selected large branch.
+Thus inductively, co-dimension 0 cells in $\mathcal C_j$ are in 1-1 correspondence with a set of train tracks, each obtained from $\tau$ by a splitting sequence, and all tracks in the splitting sequence correspond to co-dimension 0 cells in $\mathcal C_k$ for $k\leq j$.